-MUSTANG WARRANTY SERVICE DOES NOT INCLUDE:
+MUSTANG WARRANTY DOES NOT INCLUDE:

 - 1. Transportation to selling dealer's business location or, at the option of the Original Retail Purchaser, the cost of a service call. - 2.
 Used equipment. - 3.
-Components covered by their own non-Mustang warranties, such as tires, trade accessories and engines. - 4.
-Normal maintenance service and expendable, wear-out items. - Repairs or adjustments caused by: improper use; failure to follow recommended maintenance procedures; use of unauthorized parts or attachments; accident or other casualty. - 6.
-Liability for incidental or consequential damages of any type, including, but not limited to lost profits and expenses of acquiring replacement equipment.
+Components covered by their own non-Mustang warranties, such as tires, batteries, trade accessories and engines. - 4.
+Normal maintenance service and expendable, wear-out items. - 5.
+Repairs or adjustments caused by: improper use; failure to follow recommended maintenance procedures; use of unauthorized parts or attachments; accident or other casualty. - Liability for incidental or consequential damages of any type, including, but not limited to lost profits and expenses of acquiring replacement equipment.

 No agent, employee or representative of Mustang has any authority to bind Mustang to any warranty except as specifically set forth herein.
-Any of these limitations excluded by local law shall be deemed deleted from this warranty; all other terms will continue to apply.